Reincarnated as a Sword: Light novel

-Yuu Tanaka started the series as a web novel hosted on Shōsetsuka ni Narō in October 2015.
+Yuu Tanaka started the series as a web novel hosted on Shōsetsuka ni Narō in October 2015 and ended it in February 2024.
 Micro Magazine acquired and published the light novel series under their GC Novels imprint, with illustrations by Llo.
-Fourteen volumes have been published as of September 2022.
+20 volumes have been published as of October 2025.
 The fifth volume's limited edition was bundled with a drama CD, telling an original story.
 Seven Seas Entertainment announced their acquisition of the light novels, and began releasing from August 6, 2019.